(syllabus and calendar)

 To override a method, the subclass version must have the identical signature as the superclass version.

-Otherwise, we have overloading that happens to occurs in the class that inherited the method.
+overloading that happens to occur in the class that inherited the method.

 So, in a sense, overloading, which is normally horizontal, can be vertical: the subclass can introduce a different signature to the method it inherits.